 This act of love and mercy was an undeserved kindness by God through David to poor Mephibosheth, who had fallen as a child and was crippled, according to 2Samuel 4:4.
 Now he is granted to feed at the table with the king and his family for as long as he live.
 He is also given three dozen servants and a land inheritance.
 Try to imagine this destitute cripple now seated with the royal family.
 Feeling so inadequate, he likened himself to a “dead dog.”

 Like Mephibosheth, many of us feel unworthy to be seated at this table.
-I can’t pretend to fully understand how God’s lovingkindness can save a wretch like me.
-Still, we are blessed to sit at the table of the King.
-Because God sent forth His only-begotten Son to die for our sins, we do not have to be viewed as “crippled” anymore.
+Because God sent forth His only-begotten Son to die for our sins, we can sit, dine and not be viewed as “crippled” anymore.

-No one in heaven is watching our frailties, hidden under the table.
-Because God is true to His word, when we turn around and seek forgiveness for our errors through Christ, it is as Nehemiah 9:17 says: God is “Ready to pardon, gracious and merciful, slow to anger and of great kindness.” — King James Version.
+You see, no one in heaven is watching our frailties, hidden under the table.
+God is always true to His word.
+When we turn around and seek His forgiveness through Christ, it is as Nehemiah 9:17 says: God is “Ready to pardon, gracious and merciful, slow to anger and of great kindness.” — King James Version.

-While Mephibosheth was given land and servants to assist him, we have been given a helper in Jesus Christ, holy angels, holy spirit and a spiritual family supporting us, so that we can sit at this table, feed and feel loved.
+While Mephibosheth was given land and servants to assist him, we have been given a helper in Jesus Christ, holy angels, holy spirit and a spiritual family supporting us, so that we can sit at this table, eat generously and feel dearly loved.
+Our lesson?

-So be kind to others daily, keep your promises and imitate the kindness of God, because Psalms 63:3 says of Jehovah, “Your lovingkindness is better than life.” — New King James Version.
+Be kind to others daily, keep your promises, show loyal love and imitate the kindness of God, because Psalms 63:3 says of Jehovah, “Your lovingkindness is better than life.” — New King James Version.
+Better than life?
+Oh, yes.
+If you ever experience it, you know — even better than life.